๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 9 kilometers (5.6 miles) Lunch and Dinner Guest House in Ulleri

 Today marks our first day of the ABC trek.
 We begin by taking a private car or jeep from Pokhara to Nayapul.
 The first 20 minutes of walking will be alongside the Modi River until we reach Birethanti.
 Here, we'll check our ACAP permit and TIM card.
 Then, we'll gradually ascend, passing small streams, farmlands, and colorful houses through Ramgain, Sodame, and Hille.
-After about 2 and a half hours from Birethanti, we'll reach Thikhedunga, filled with natural beauty and excitement for the journey ahead.
+After about two and a half hours from Birethanti, we will reach Thikhedunga, a place brimming with natural beauty and excitement for the journey ahead.

 DAY